techidaily/site-sound-issues/source/_posts/immediate-fixes-for-your-astro-a5ns-sound-problem.md

 ![](https://images.drivereasy.com/wp-content/uploads/2018/07/img_5b4db71801655.jpg)
 9. Click**OK** , then click**OK** .

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/0pSRlspzW-A?si=A82G3Yxwj_31cKDq" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  Now that the microphone of your headset is enabled and set as the default device, and you’ve turned up your microphone volume, try it and see if it works.
 If it does, then you’ve solved the problem.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/y3VlwHTQQMs?si=BXYwD1pKiaTuev4y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Method 2: Update your audio drivers